 How are all these services interrelated?

-As evident from the various definitions, all these services rely heavily on each other and intertwine at various touchpoints.
+Further to the various definitions discussed above, one can understand how all these financial services rely heavily on each other.
 Setting up an investment portfolio without knowing what you are planning to achieve seems illogical.
 Or, what good is setting up a legacy plan without a suitable and well managed financial plan to achieve your financial goals while you are alive.

 A good analogy would be building a house.
-During this process you will need an architect, a builder, an electrician and site surveyor.
-Although these roles are very separate and specialised, they are completely interrelated and all of them need to work as one entity to ensure perfect home is completed.
-That is how financial planning, wealth management, legacy and estate planning work together.
+During this process, you will need an architect, a builder, a plumber, an electrician, a site surveyor, etc. Although these roles are very separate and specialised, they are completely interrelated and all of them need to work as one entity to ensure the final goal is completed.
+That is how financial planning, investment planning, legacy, and estate planning work together.

 Getting the right advice

-Cornerstone has perfected these fields and we offer our clients a truly bespoke financial solution for every aspect of their financial wellness.
-Cornerstone Investment Advisory Services’ along with Cornerstone Financial Planning and Cornerstone Fiduciary Services are the perfect trinity to handle all your investment, financial and estate planning needs.
+Cornerstone Investment Advisory Services together with Cornerstone Financial Planning and Cornerstone Fiduciary Services are your perfect partnership to handle all your investment, financial and estate planning needs – holistically.

-Get in touch today to find out more about our exclusive services – call us on 011 794 6611 or email firstname.lastname@example.org.
-Also, feel free to share this article with friends, family and colleagues and remember to find and follow us on Facebook, LinkedIn and Twitter.
+Get in touch today to find out more about our holistic service offering – call us on 011 794 6611 or email firstname.lastname@example.org.
+Also, feel free to share this article with friends, family and colleagues and remember to find and follow us on Facebook and LinkedIn.